SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/deploy-app-to-kyma.md

         ```

 ## Build Images
-We recommend using [Cloud Native Buildpacks](https://buildpacks.io/) to transform source code (or artifacts) into container images.
+To transform source code (or artifacts) into container images, we recommend using [Cloud Native Buildpacks](https://buildpacks.io/).

 For local development scenarios, you can use the [pack](https://buildpacks.io/docs/tools/pack/) CLI to consume Cloud Native Buildpacks.

-Check out [About Cloud Native Buildpacks](https://cap.cloud.sap/docs/guides/deployment/deploy-to-kyma?impl-variant=node#about-cloud-native-buildpacks) for more info.
+For more information, see [About Cloud Native Buildpacks](https://cap.cloud.sap/docs/guides/deployment/deploy-to-kyma?impl-variant=node#about-cloud-native-buildpacks).

 Log in to your container registry: